 AP Biology 499 A & B

 Category: Life Science

 Credit: 1.0 (weighted)

 Grade Level: 11-12

-Prerequisite: e: Biology (minimum of a 3 grade) & Teacher Recommendation
+Prerequisite: : Biology (minimum of a 3 grade) & Teacher Recommendation

 Cost: AP Test Fee (optional)

 AP Biology is a course that is taught in accordance with guidelines prescribed by College Board.
 All students that are motivated, ask questions, and are willing to work hard outside of class will have the opportunity to earn college level biology credit.
 The AP test is not required, and the course is encouraged to be taken by anyone seeking a science related career.
 The course will cover a wide array of topics including cellular biology, genetics, evolution, biodiversity, kingdom characteristics, plant and animal anatomy and physiology, and ecology.
+Students looking to take this course should consider taking Anatomy and Physiology concurrently or previous to AP Biology.

-AP Chemis try 497 A & B
+AP Cł nemistry 497 A & B

-Category: Physical Science
+Catego ory: Physical Science

 Credit: 1.0 (weighted)

-Grade Level: 11-12
+Grade Level: vel: 12

-Prerequisite: rerequisite: Chemistry (minimum of a 3 grade) and Teacher Recommendation
+Prereq uisite: Chemistry (mii nimum of a 3 grade) and Teacher Recommendation

 Cost: \$14/\$20 - Lab Notebook, AP Test Fee (Optional)

 AP Chemistry is a rigorous and demanding course that will require full commitment on the part of the student.
 AP Chemistry expands on the basic material taught in previous Chemistry courses with a greater focus on theory.
 This course also uses calculations as explanations for phenomena and to make predictions.
-A large emphasis is placed on the laboratory experiences as well.
+An emphasis is placed on the laboratory experiences as well.
+Students taking AP Calculus concurrently will find the math in this class to be helpful for this course, however calculus is not necessary for AP Chemistry.